 a collection of electronic texts and links to texts originally written in or about the Americas from 1492 to approximately 1820.
 Open to the public for research and teaching purposes, EADA is published and supported by the Maryland Institute for Technology in the Humanities (MITH) under the general editorship of Professor Ralph Bauer, at the University of Maryland at College Park.
 Description from site

 This website explores different aspects of U.S. History from approximately 1857-1912.
 It includes political cartoons, lesson plans, excerpts from Harper's Weekly, biographies, bibliographies, reference lists, and more.
-[For access to the Harper's Weekly subscription database, please use the HarpWeek database on the A-Z list.]
+[For access to the Harper's Weekly subscription database go to the A-Z list of databases.]

 "...is an independently administered and funded center for advanced research in history and the humanities, founded in 1846 and located at Brown University since 1901.
 Housed within the library's walls is an internationally renowned collection of primary historical sources pertaining to North and South America from the time of its discovery by Europeans (ca. 1492) until the end of the colonial period (ca. 1825)."